exuperian/RedPitayaTutorials/Tutorials/FILTER_SimpleFIR/README.md

+If you try it out, the output will be two less than the input, even in the passband.
+As mentioned earlier, this is because we are truncating the LSBs.

 ## What's next?

-- A good reference on digital filtering is [Understanding Digital Signal Processing by Richard Lyons](https://www.amazon.com/Understanding-Digital-Signal-Processing-3rd/dp/0137027419).
 - In this tutorial we made a low-pass filter.
 Try and make a high-pass or bandpass.
-- In this tutorial we used FIR filters.
-More advanced filters (*Infinite Input Response*) use feedback to achieve better performance.
-In certain circumstances this feedback can lead to the output continuing for ever after the input signal stops.
+Remember that the number of filter coefficients should be around a hundred and fifty, or you will get an error.
+- The output from our FIR filter was reduced by two.
+You can try and correct this by adding another block, or custom Verilog code, which multiplies the output by two.
+However if the FIR output ever rises too high, the result will be gibberish.
+  - You could try and write some Verilog code which takes the FIR output, multiplies by two if the result is not too large, and handles it appropriately otherwise, such as by capping the voltage.
+- To make filters which use more coefficients, or work at lower frequencies, it will be necessary to downsample the signal.
+To go down that route check out our [ADD THIS]().
+- If you want to read more on digital filtering, a good reference is [Understanding Digital Signal Processing by Richard Lyons](https://www.amazon.com/Understanding-Digital-Signal-Processing-3rd/dp/0137027419).